yeswanth/which-tv-show-to-watch/docs/data-model.md

 * Get shows for a list
 * Get shows by genre
 * Get userprofile
-* View followers for a useer
+* View followers for a user
 * View followed for a user

 ### Write